 For fans of the Boston Bruins, there are two types of hockey players—Bobby Orr and everyone else.
 A product of Ontario—Parry Sound in Georgian Bay, to be precise—Orr ignited his hockey destiny the moment he laced up his first pair of skates.
 Bostonians, fiercely loyal, welcomed Orr in 1966 with a storm of applause, adoration, and acclaim.
 Hockey writers, too, noted Orr’s excellence with the Calder Memorial Trophy—the award for the “most proficient in his first year of competition in the National Hockey League.”

 Orr, he of the destructible knees and indestructible fortitude, soon became a legend.
 When No. 4 took the ice, the Boston Garden shook with promise of victory.
-In his first season, Orr helped lead the Bruins to the Stanley Cup against the Flyers.
+In his first season, Orr helped lead the Bruins to the Stanley Cup against the Philadelphia Flyers.
 It resulted in a loss; nevertheless, the Bruins won hockey’s greatest honor twice during the Orr era, which ended after the 1975-76 season.
 Orr shot the winning goal in overtime against the St. Louis Blues to capture the Stanley Cup for the 1969-70 season.

 After two seasons with the Chicago Blackhawks, Orr retired after the 1978-79 season with 264 career goals, 624 career assists, and a collection of trophies marking excellence.